The Dnestr bridgeheads of the 3rd Ukrainian Front

 The river Dnestr is a pretty big stream on the last 60 kilometers

-usable as a defensive line for the Wehrmacht.
+ideally suited as base for a defensive line for the Wehrmacht.
 Nevertheless, during its

 fast advance in March and April 1944, the Red Armies 3rd Ukrainian Front